kinther/altMUD/README.md

 * Account system for reviewing player characters before approval
 * Skills are increased slowly through use
 * Socials are pruned down to those that do not break RP
+* Some new, some old skills found from https://www.circlemud.org/pub/CircleMUD/submissions/snippets/